Skip to main content

 Since in tests we do not want to spin up both apps to test the interactions, pact provides us with a “broker” which deals with the interactions between the two apps in test.

-For example, the Imminence API has a “pact” or “contract” with GDS API Adapters:
+For example, the Places Manager API has a “pact” or “contract” with GDS API Adapters:

 GDS API Adapters is really a proxy for real “consumer” apps, like Whitehall.
 The gem includes a set of shared stubs for use in each app’s own tests (example).
 Using the stubs ensures each app stays in sync with GDS API Adapters, which can then do contract testing on their behalf.